-I'm Cierra, and I’m here to shed some necessary light on asexuality.
+I’m here to shed some necessary light on asexuality.

 No, not the scientific term, but the sexual orientation term.
 And this is because I desire more people to come to terms with the fact that nothing is wrong with them if they’ve never desired sex.
 Because in a sex-driven society?
 Not really desiring sex or being sexually attracted to others sexually can get you some strange looks, hurtful reactions, and unfortunately abuse as well.

 Now, asexuality is more than the common phrase, “relationships are more than sex!”
 It is not celibacy (which is a choice while asexuality is not).